BigDataBiology/ENA_microbial_submission/README.md

 ## Register Runs and Experiments

 You need to create a TSV file with the data necessary to register the Runs and Experiments.
+This repo includes a TSV file, `test_run_experiment_metadata.tsv`, with example metadata necessary to create the XML file used to register runs and experiments in the ENA.
 To create the XML file to register your Runs and Experiments you should run the `ena_reads.xml.py` script.
 Adapt the following command:

 ```
 python ena_reads.xml.py -i test_run_experiment_metadata.tsv -o datasetID --study studyID --reads readsDir